sap-tutorials/Tutorials/tutorials/iotae-comp-analyticalodata/iotae-comp-analyticalodata.md

 ## Details
 ### You will learn
-- How to use the SAP API Business Hub
+- How to use the SAP API Business Hub to browse IoT AE services
 - How to use Analytical OData Services from SAP IoT Application Enablement

 ### Time to Complete